xilution/xilution-react-todomvc/README.md

 1. [Create a Xilution Account](https://www.xilution.com/registration/)
 	* Limited access to Xilution's Beta and Test environments is Free for registered users.
+	* When prompted for product selections, choose Elements / Data Accessor and Business Basics / Identity.
 	* Take note of your Xilution API Key and Xilution Organization ID when you complete the registration process.

 1. [Install Git](https://git-scm.com/downloads)